 - Mary, check out these hand-picked items for you

 - Happy Birthday, Paul.
-Open me to receive your discount
+Open me to receive 10% off!

-- John, thanks for being a loyal customer
+- John, thank you for being a loyal customer

-- Hanna, are you free tomorrow to join our SEO webinar?
+- Hannah, are you free tomorrow to join our SEO webinar?

-- Harry, why not try another one of our soothing teas.
+- Jenny, why not try another one of our soothing teas

-Always remember, personalization takes many forms.
-You can add the recipient’s first name, including an interest, use transaction history to offer relevant information, remember their birthday, and use their location as different ways to boost your email open rates.
+Always remember that personalization takes many forms: you can use the recipient’s first name, include an interest, use transaction history to offer other relevant products and services, take the extra step by remembering their birthday, and even use their location to target audiences based on what's happening around them.

 - Optimize for mobile.
 As 56% of emails are now being read on mobile devices, it’s important to ensure that the recipient can read the entire subject line, and you can do this by sticking to 40 characters.